 Onions sautéed with butter and olive oil create this scrumptious Caramelized Onion Spaghetti Squash.
 Mixed with kale and mushrooms for a healthy, colorful meal.

-Firstly, can we PLEASE talk about caramelized onions?
+Can we PLEASE talk about caramelized onions?
 Have I professed my love for them before?
 Maybe, but I’m going to do it again.
 Gahhhh they’re just perfect, and dare I say THE BEST way to eat onions?!
-Consequently, I’d never roasted spaghetti squash before, and as it turns out, it’s really simple and getting the “spaghetti” out of the squash is weirdly fun and it’s a great way to enjoy a spaghetti-like dish without using actual pasta.
+Along with that, roasting and eating spaghetti squash is a great way to enjoy a spaghetti-like dish without using actual pasta.
+This vegetarian spaghetti squash is sure to please ALL eaters!

 HOW TO COOK SPAGHETTI SQUASH

-Once the squash is roasted, you’ll take it out of the oven and carefully use a fork to remove the “spaghetti”, then add the spaghetti squash to the skillet with the caramelized onions, making sure to stir everything together.
+SECOND: Once the squash is roasted, you’ll take it out of the oven and carefully use a fork to remove the “spaghetti”.
+While the squash is roasting, you should make the caramelized onion mixture.
+Then, add the cooked squash to the skillet with the caramelized onions, making sure to stir everything together.
 In addition to the onions, the squash will be flavored with a little rosemary and cheese if you opt to use it, plus kale, mushrooms and plenty of salt and pepper.
 It’s so simple yet so tasty as well!

 Caramelized Onion Spaghetti Squash